Diploma in Theology

 - apply their skills and knowledge to the service of others through practical engagement and in contexts such as conversation.

-The Diploma in Theology consists of 144 points of study, comprising:
+The Diploma in Theology consists of 8 units (144 points).
+The structure of the award is

-- 36 points of study in Christian Thought and History (Field C)
+- 2 units in Christian Thought and History

 Units available for this award: